Should Service and Emotional Support Dogs Have Pet Insurance?

 Conclusion

-We’ve unraveled the distinctions between service dogs, therapy dogs, and emotional support animals, emphasizing the significance of proper documentation and registration.
-Understanding such dogs’ roles in our lives forms the basis for making informed choices about their well-being.
+This blog has explored the key aspects of this decision, highlighting the unique needs and challenges of these dogs.
+We’ve clarified the differences between service dogs, therapy dogs, and emotional support animals, emphasizing the importance of proper documentation and registration.
+Understanding these roles helps in making informed choices about their care.